nithinmohantk/ucdpa-ml-capstone-project-healthcare-fraud-detection-ireland/README.md

 ```

 ### 📊 Datasets
 This project utilizes a **synthetic healthcare dataset** generated through the **Synthea** tool.
 Synthea is an open-source simulator designed to produce realistic, anonymized patient records based on population models.
 This approach enables scalable and privacy-preserving research and analysis.
+Synthea generates wide set of datasets specific to whole heatlhcare domain context out of which we are only using claims.csv, claim_transactions.csv, providers.csv, patients.csv etc, rest of the files are moved from the github repository to avoid excessive storage billing.

 > **INFO:**
 > Due to limited and insufficient data available from HSE and broader European sources, we opted to use synthetic data generated via Synthea.
 This allows us to create a comprehensive, realistic dataset that includes diverse patient profiles, claims, and healthcare scenarios necessary for effective fraud detection analysis.
 Using synthetic data ensures data privacy, enables scalable testing, and provides the detailed information required to develop and validate robust fraud detection models in a controlled environment.